-Defense Minister Benny Gantz announced the establishment of a government Commission of Inquiry to investigate the 'Submarine Affair.'
+The tragedy on Mt.
+Meron has once again raised the prospect of the formation of an official commission to investigate the incident.
 Dr. Dana Blander, a research fellow at the Israel Democracy Institute, explains the differences between Israel's various types of commissions of inquiry.

 A Government Commission of Inquiry is established by virtue of section 8A of the Government Law, 5761 2001, which states that a minister may appoint a committee to examine a particular issue or event that is within his area of responsibility, and determine that such a committee will be headed by a retired judge.
 Since the Minister who established the committee is the Minister of Defense, the committee will submit the report to him.